Envel-Inc/socure_flutter_sdk/ios/Frameworks/SocureSDK/README.md

 sampleData = docScanResult.imageData!
 ```

+**Capture Type**
+The way image has been captured (whether auto or manual) can be known using 'captureType' in 'DocScanResult'.
+0 - Document was captured automatically
+1 - Document was captured manually

 **Dynamically Pass the Public Key for Image Upload**

 The document upload is governed by a public key which can be stored in the info.plist of the application, however, if you want to dynamically fetch the key from your database using your own service, you can pass the key directly to the image uploader method as an argument.
 The key passed will override the configuration key in the application’s info.plist.